Dogs Leashed

 From the turnoff at the end of

-Horn Fork Basin, continue up excellent trail at 12,600 ft.
-It's only about 1.5 miles to the summit.
-Hike along moderate grades through some small boulder fields before coming to a rock band around 13,100 ft.
 From here, things get steep.
-Switchback on a clear trail composed almost entirely of talus before being spat back out onto dirt trail.
-Continue switchbacks until hitting a summit ride around 14,100 ft.
+Switchback on a clear trail composed almost entirely of talus before being spat back out onto the dirt trail.
+Continue switchbacks until hitting a summit ridge around 14,100 ft.
 Angle to the right, hiking up some switchbacks, again, until you reach the summit block at around 14,380 ft.
-From here, it's a fun class 2+ scramble to the summit of Mt.
-Harvard.
+From here, it's a fun class 2+ scramble to the summit of the third tallest 14er in all of Colorado, Mt.
+Harvard, 14,424 ft.

 Harvard and Columbia in reverse.